caelohm/rymplaylists/README.md

 bonus track or demo version on the tail end. **CAN'T ARTISTS JUST MAKE UP THEIR MIND ABOUT WHAT THEY WANT ON AN ALBUM BEFORE RELEASE???
 IF YOU WANT TO ADD EXTRA MATERIAL, PUT IT ON A DIFFERENT ALBUM OR COLLECTION FOR THE HARDCORE FANS.
-JESUS.
-IF THIS HAPPENS BECAUSE OF SOME CORPORATE MANIPULATION, FUCK YOU RECORD LABEL OR WHOEVER APPROVES THIS SHIT.**
+IF THIS HAPPENS BECAUSE OF SOME CORPORATE MANIPULATION, WHAT IS WRONG WITH YOU RECORD LABEL OR WHOEVER APPROVES THIS.**

 Often reviewers do a good job of setting an official tracklist for an album.
 I tried my best to avoid annoying album versions, but if you stumble upon a